hongkong3/foldstaff-vim/README.md

   - *type = "code"*
     This is for Code or Script buffer.
     This is similar to `fold-indent`, but folding into the previous paret level line. ~~(like as VS-Code)~~
-    And, `fold-marker`,etc. can also uses.
+    And, `fold-marker`, etc. can also uses.
   - *type = "text"*
     This is mainly for *Vim-help*.
     Folding buffer individually, after separating them with horizontal line and blank line.